thisdot/starter.dev/starters/angular-ngrx-scss/README.md

 ### Example Components

-In this `starters/angular-ngrx-scss/src/app` directory you will find the `button-example`, `fetch-example`, `home`, and `state` directories.
+In this `starters/angular-ngrx-scss/src/app` directory you will find the `counter-example`, `fetch-example`, `home`, and `state` directories.

-The `button-example`, `fetch-example`, and `home` components are "page" components.
-The `button-example` folder also includes a `starter-button` component, which is a re-usable button component tied to that page.
+The `counter-example`, `fetch-example`, and `home` components are "page" components.
+The `counter-example` folder also includes a `starter-button` component, which is a re-usable button component tied to that page.

 Angular components are split up into multiple files: